 There are nine residence halls on campus, each classified as either an “inner dorm” or an “outer dorm.”
 Most of the residence halls have unique legacy suites, many of which are responsible for playing music.
 The inner dorms are all U-shaped around a courtyard, with the lounge located in the center of the residence hall.
 Rooms are organized by suites, commonly two rooms that open out to the courtyard connected by a bathroom.
 The residents commonly socialize in the courtyard and lounge.

-The outer halls are newer and are generally arranged in a more classic suite style.
+The outer dorms are newer and are generally arranged in a more classic suite style.
 Four to nine students live in singles, doubles and triples, sharing a common suite lounge and bathroom.
-The outer halls tend to socialize by suite, but many do socialize in the hall lounges.
+The outer dorms tend to socialize by suite, but many do socialize in the hall lounges.
 No matter the location, each residence hall at Mudd has its own distinct culture.
 The Campus Map shows each residence hall location.

 Room Draw Guide

 Room draw takes place each year in the weeks following spring break.
 Room draw regulations are decided and voted on by Residence Hall Affairs Committee (DAC) in late fall/early spring and announced via the all-campus mailing list (Students-l).
 All room draw information is located on the Sakai Roster site under the current years folder.

 Complete floor charts for all residence halls as well as locations of off-campus apartments at Arrow Vista can be found on the Sakai Roster site.